varunsaral/automatic_attendence_marker_teams/README.md

 it is based on dom manipulation , selcting elements and button and using settimeout to trigger on specific time

 Still in testing so not responsible.

+**STEPS TO RUN**

+Paste the whole script in console or create a link in html.